Timo Tammemaa

 Timo Tammemaa (born 18 November 1991) is an Estonian volleyball player, member of the Estonia men's national volleyball team.
-At the professional club level, he plays for Czarni Radom.
+At the professional club level, he plays for Voreas Hokkaido.

 Club career

 Timo Tammemaa began his professional career in 2009, when he signed a contract with the Estonian team, Selver Tallinn.
 In 2014, he moved to Pärnu alongside his coach, Avo Keel, and his teammate Hindrek Pulk.
 After two seasons, he joined the French team, Spacer's Toulouse.
 Tammemaa moved to Belgium in the next season to play for Noliko Maaseik.
 He extended the contract with Noliko for one more season in April 2018.
 In July 2019, he signed a contract with the top French team, Tours VB.
-After a year in France Tammemaa moved to Polish PlusLiga and signed with Asseco Resovia.
+After a year in France Tammemaa moved to Polish PlusLiga where he played two seasons for Asseco Resovia and one season for Czarni Radom.
+After three years in Poland, Tammemaa played one season in Germany for Berlin Recycling Volleys and won three trophies.
+In 2024 he moved to Japan to play for V.League team Voreas Hokkaido.

 Estonian national team

-As a member of the senior Estonian national volleyball team, Tammemaa competed at the 2015, 2017, 2019 and 2021 European Championships.
+As a member of the senior Estonian national volleyball team, Tammemaa competed at the 2015, 2017, 2019, 2021 and 2023 European Championships.